Astatine-Development/wisp-server-crystal/README.md

 Stability untested, only basic testing was done to see if it "works" UDP support completely untested atm, some other things might be broken, not really sure.

+## Known issues:

+While it does work at making http requests, aka it would work fine for proxies for the most part, TCP streams are broken and UDP is completely untested.

 > # `How to use?`